AdaCore/gnatstudio/docs/users_guide/compilation.rst

 The Build Menu
 ==============

 Use the build menu to access capabilities related to checking, parsing and compiling files as well as creating and running executables.
-This menu is fully configurable via the "Targets" settings; what's documented here are the default menus (see :menuselection:`Build --> Settings --> Targets` below).
+This menu is fully configurable via the :guilabel:`Targets` settings;
+what's documented here are the default menus (see :menuselection:`Build --> Settings --> Targets` below).

 .. index:: menu; build --> check syntax

-:menuselection:`Build --> Check syntax`
+* :menuselection:`Build --> Check syntax`

   Check the syntax of the current source file.
 Display an error message in the :guilabel:`Messages` view if no file is currently selected.